AbrahamZak/stocklist/README.md

 # StockList
-Enables users to search information about stocks, create accounts, add stocks to a watchlist, and more. (created with React)
+Enables users to search information about stocks (company information, financial data, sentiment, news), create accounts, add stocks to a watchlist, and more. (created with React and the Finnhub API)

 (stocklist.abrahamzakharov.com)\
 This project was created to display my development skills as well as my interest in financial markets.